openedx-unsupported/ease/Readme.md

 Project to integrate machine learning based essay scoring with xserver.
-Aspell must be installed and added to path to run.  numpy, scipy and sklearn also need to be installed.
+Aspell must be installed and added to path to run.  numpy, scipy, sklearn, and nltk also need to be installed.

 Runnable files: